domeleon/domeleon-docs/docs/communication.md

      ...
   }
   ```
+This will also catch any input, validator, router & serializer events.

+>Tip: To know what update events pass through `onUpdated`, use the Inspector.

 ## Component to Non-Component Communication

 Within the component layer, *maintain a single source of truth*, i.e. avoid duplicating state across components.
 But when crossing boundaries, consider *synchronizing* between your component and the other object's state.